 Switzerland

-Switzerland is best at political stability, and the main benefit of living in Switzerland is the safety, a healthy environment, and a better economy with higher salaries.
-Furthermore, the Swiss promote equality, and the kindergarten teachers and the clerks get paid equally.
+Swiss is best at political stability and the main benefit to live in Switzerland is the safety, a healthy environment, and a better economy in the form of higher salaries.
+It promotes equality and the Kindergarten and the clerks get equally paid.

-The foreigners living in Switzerland earn $203,000 yearly.
-The residence permit in Switzerland requires an agreement on tax payments and the adoption of a canton that regulates the payments freely.
+So, foreigners living in Switzerland earn $203,000 yearly.
+The residence permit in Switzerland requires the agreement on taxation payment with the adoption of a canton which regulates the payments freely.

 Qatar